linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 4. I would likely not use this forecast of peak EPS in a forward price-to-earnings (P/E) multiple to value Westlake.
 While the peak EPS estimate provides a useful benchmark for the company's potential earnings power at the top of the cycle, using it in a forward P/E multiple has some limitations:

 - The peak EPS is a hypothetical scenario and may not accurately represent the company's sustainable earnings power over the long term.
-Commodity chemical firms often experience significant cyclical swings, and using a peak multiple could lead to an overvaluation.
+Commodity chemical firms often experience significant [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] swings, and using a peak multiple could lead to an overvaluation.
-- Relying solely on a peak multiple fails to account for the inherent volatility and cyclicality of Westlake's business.
+- Relying solely on a peak multiple fails to account for the inherent volatility and [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] of Westlake's business.
 Investors may want to consider a through-the-cycle multiple that reflects the company's average earnings potential over time, rather than just the peak.
-- A more balanced approach could be to use a normalized earnings estimate, which adjusts for the cyclical nature of the business, and then apply a suitable multiple.
+- A more balanced approach could be to use a normalized earnings estimate, which adjusts for the [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] nature of the business, and then apply a suitable multiple.
 This would provide a more realistic valuation that considers the company's long-term earnings capacity.

-The key implication is that while the peak EPS estimate is informative, it should be used cautiously and in conjunction with other valuation methods that account for the cyclicality of Westlake's business.
+The key implication is that while the peak EPS estimate is informative, it should be used cautiously and in conjunction with other valuation methods that account for the [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] of Westlake's business.

 ---